 10. Return: Sound the great trumpet to proclaim freedom for all the Land of Israel, lift up a banner for the ingathering of Your exiled people, and bring them together from the four corners of the earth.
 Blessed are You, LORD God, who gathers together the dispersed descendants of Jacob to fulfill the word of the prophets.
 [Pray also that Jews spiritually exiled from God will return and accept Jesus as their Messiah and Savior.]

 11. Justice: Restore justice in the land and remove from us sorrow and sighing.
 Defend the fatherless, protect the widow.
 Save the innocent from destruction.
 Rebuke the oppressor.
 Break down the strongholds of evil in our culture.
 Rule over us, O LORD God, with kindness and mercy, and vindicate us in the judgment.
 Blessed are You, LORD God, King, who loves righteousness and justice.

 12. Righteous: On the righteous and the godly, on the leaders of Your people, on the Commonwealth of Israel and Body of Messiah, on the teachers of Your Word, on all true disciples of the Lord Jesus, let Your compassion flow, O LORD God.
 Grant a good reward to all who sincerely trust in Your name; place our lot with them forever and let us not be shamed, for in You do we trust.
 Blessed are You, LORD God, the support and security of the righteous.

-13. Builder of Jerusalem: To Jerusalem Your city and capitol of Israel, return with compassion, and dwell within it as You promised; cleanse it of idolatry and wickedness, build it in our day as an everlasting structure; and speedily establish the reign of Jesus our Messiah and King in its midst on the throne of David.
+13. Builder of Jerusalem: To Jerusalem Your city and capital of Israel, return with compassion, and dwell within it as You promised; cleanse it of idolatry and wickedness, build it in our day as an everlasting structure; and speedily establish the reign of Jesus our Messiah and King in its midst on the throne of David.
 Blessed are You, LORD God, builder of Jerusalem.